lsc4ss-s22/final-project-congress/README.md

             pip install -r requirements.txt
             python3 scrape_cr_pt.py

-      Note that: The pool threading implementation has been pilot tested.
+      Note that: The pool threading implementation has been pilot tested but haven't been executed for the entire date range.
       It can only parallelize the scraping part, not the cleaning part.

       Senate record from 2019-2020 will be stored in ```speech_senate_2019-01-01_2019_12_31.json```  <br />
       House record from 2019-2020 will be stored in ```speech_house_2019-01-01_2019_12_31.json```